fraunhofer-izi/geotag/README.md

 # Execution

 Geotag needs to be run inside a [tmux](https://github.com/tmux/tmux/wiki) session.
-This allows geotag to display multiple soft files with the reliable pager `less` and while using all the window splitting and organizing features of tmux.
-If the output should be stored in the default path, you can run geotag with
+This allows Geotag to display multiple soft files with the reliable pager `less` and while using all the window splitting and organizing features of tmux.
+If the output should be stored in the default path, you can run Geotag with
 ```
-geotag --table <geo_sampe_table.tsv> --softPath /path/to/the/soft/files
+python -m geotag --table <geo_sampe_table.tsv> --softPath /path/to/the/soft/files
 ```

 # Troubleshooting

-Some issues can be resolved by restarting geotag with the `--update` option.
+Some issues can be resolved by restarting Geotag with the `--update` option.
 This will clear the current view state and leave the user at the top of the table with default view settings.
 Another common issue is incomplete keypress forwarding in the used terminal emulator.
-The key forwarded to geotag can be displayed in the status bar if you start it with `--showKey`.
+The key forwarded to Geotag can be displayed in the status bar if you start it with `--showKey`.

 # Documentation
 Press `h` after getoag has loaded to receive help.
-Sub-windows of geotag list all available options at the top of the window.
+Sub-windows of Geotag list all available options at the top of the window.

 # License